MicrosoftDocs/learn/learn-pr/azure-devops/deploy-docker/includes/2-what-is-docker.md

 **Mara:** What is a container?
 Is that like a zip file?

 **Andy:** Not exactly.
 It's more like a lightweight virtual machine designed to run directly on the host operating system.
 When you build your project, the output is a complete container that includes your software along with its dependencies.
-And since it's not a fully virtualized system, it can spin up in a little as sub-second times.
+However, it's not actually a virtualized system, so it can spin up in a little as sub-second times.

 **Tim:** How does it handle security and isolation?

 **Andy:** Those are handled by the host operating system.
 When your container runs in a host process, it's isolated from the other processes on that same host machine.
 This allows it to load whatever versions of components it needs regardless of what other containers are doing.
-It also means you can run tons of containers on the same host simultaneously.
+It also means you can easily run multiple containers on the same host simultaneously.

 **Amita:** That sounds great for the production environment, but does it solve the challenges we're facing earlier in the pipeline?